citp/privacy-policy-historical/u/ur/urb/urbanthreads.com.md

 **Urban Threads** uses cookies to keep track of how shoppers use the Web site.
 This information is used for Web site improvements.
 The cookies are removed from your computer when you sign out of **Urban Threads**.

-If your Web browser is set to not accept cookies, you may still browse through the Web site, use all areas of the site, and purchase products.
+If your Web browser is set to not accept cookies, you may still browse through the Web site, use most areas of the site with the exceptions of purchasing products, accessing profile information or order history data.

 **Urban Threads** uses persistent cookies for shoppers' convenience.
-These persistent cookies are tied to personally identifiable information.
+These persistent cookies are tied to personal information.
 If a shopper's Web browser allows persistent cookies, the shopper will be automatically signed into the site at every visit.

 **Third-Party Cookies**